Daily Doga © All Rights Reserved - Terms of Use

 Whatever happens to or around us, does not define us for a lifetime.
 Only we have the power to do that.
 Liha-L-Ligo.

-Awareness | Prevention | Exchange A.P.E.: The key to changing any behavior is to first be Aware of it.
-The next is Preventing it from happening over and over again.
-Exchanging the behaviors we do not like in ourselves or our dogs, for ones that we do will relieve stress.
-It can create a sense of euphoria when we are struggling, to realize that the solution may be as simple as changing one little behavior like “watch-me.”
-We can enjoy our dogs more.
-This transitions to all areas of our lives (work, friends, family, self).
+Awareness is the first step to creating positive change in my life and in the relationship with my dogs.
+Awareness | Prevention | Exchange (APE): To change any behavior I must first be aware of it.
+Undesirable behaviors awaken us to the reality that something needs to change.
+Preventing it from happening repeatedly will avoid fuelling it to a blazing fire.
+Exchanging the behaviors we do not like in ourselves or our dogs for ones that we do will relieve stress.
+It can create a sense of euphoria when we are struggling to realize that the solution may be as simple as changing one little behavior like “Watch-ME” & “SIT” instead of looking at the dog across the street.

 Top